Williams Diagnosis Story

 It’s a confidence wrecker.
 It’s hard because it’s a universal label for sickness.
 It was hard.

 I was impatient with a girl who decided to keep her hair.
-She got a Bone Blood Test in preparation for a bone marrow transplant.
-She chose to let it fall out and document it.
+She had an exam in preparation for a marrow transplant, but she chose to let it fall out and document it.
 I thought that was interesting.
 She had this beautiful long hair, which was an interesting experience.

 I don’t know how she feels on the inside, but on the outside, she rocked it.
 I would kill for that confidence.
 She would wear hats, but she had no problems walking around without a hat.

-Everyone handles the hair thing a little differently, but I’m [part of] the many CBC test hopefuls who want to control it and use the blood levels to manage the condition, in a sense, and shave it off.
+Everyone handles the hair thing a little differently, but I’m [part of] the many hopefuls who, after my full count CBC, want to control it and use the blood levels to manage the condition, in a sense, and shave it off.

 Advice on maybe dealing with hair loss